Founded in 1577 by the fourth Sikh guru, Amritsar is home to Sikhism’s holiest shrine; the spectacular Golden Temple.

 The Hyatt is well known for its great food and is a popular choice for locals, too.
 At Thai Chi, visitors can enjoy authentic Thai, Sichuan and Cantonese options.
 Collage features interactive Teppanyaki and Tempura stations.
 Afternoon tea and evening cocktails can be enjoyed at The Lotus Lounge.

-Amritsar is easily accessible from both Delhi and Mumbai by air.
-Or, it is within driving distance of Chandigarh and Dharamsala (you can read about our experiences there by clicking here).
 If you’d like to explore Amritsar on your upcoming trip to India (as part of a multi-day tailor-made tour), please get in touch.
-We’d be delighted to assist with your arrangements, and as specialists in luxury tours of this region, we’d be an ideal match to craft your tailor-made tour.
+We’d be delighted to assist with your arrangements, and as specialists in luxury tours of this region, we’re the ideal match to craft your tailor-made tour.
 For inspiration, you might like to browse our Spiritual India Tour: from the Ganges to the Golden Temple.
 Our suggested two-night extension to Amritsar can be paired with any itinerary of your liking.0